Category Archives: Tennessee

 • Class B and Class C Vehicles

 Class B CDL.
-A Class B CDL is needed to operate single vehicles having a GVWR of more than 26,000 lbs., or a GCWR of greater than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
+A Class B CDL is needed to drive single vehicles having a GVWR of greater than 26,000 lbs., or a GCWR of more than 26,000 lbs. including a towed vehicle weighing up to 10,000 lbs.
 Some of the vehicles that operators may be qualified to drive with Class B licenses are:

 • Tractor Trailers